Hydropower

 We place great emphasis on using energy resources in a sustainable manner, regarding impact on the economy, society and environment.
 In our hydropower stations we seek to maximise resource utilisation, while taking into account environmental considerations aimed at minimising environmental impact.

-Fifteen hydropower stations
+Fourteen hydropower stations

 Hydropower is by far the largest part of our electricity production, about 92%.
 We operate fifteen hydropower stations in four operational areas across Iceland.